Hi there music junkie! Welcome to my list of music genres.

 Motown

-I could very easily go on, and on, about motown…because I love it!
+I could very easily go on and on about motown…because I love it!

 If that’s what you want then just go directly to my ‘What is Motown‘ post.